Sperm whale: Spermaceti organ and melon

 At the posterior end of this spermaceti complex is the frontal sac, which covers the concave surface of the cranium.
 The posterior wall of the frontal sac is covered with fluid-filled knobs, which are about 4–13 mm in diameter and separated by narrow grooves.
 The anterior wall is smooth.
 The knobbly surface reflects sound waves that come through the spermaceti organ from the phonic lips.
 The grooves between the knobs trap a film of air that is consistent whatever the orientation or depth of the whale, making it an excellent sound mirror.

 The spermaceti organs may also help adjust the whale's buoyancy.
 It is hypothesized that before the whale dives, cold water enters the organ, and it is likely that the blood vessels constrict, reducing blood flow, and, hence, temperature.
 The wax therefore solidifies and reduces in volume.
 The increase in specific density generates a down force of about 392 N and allows the whale to dive with less effort.
 During the hunt, oxygen consumption, together with blood vessel dilation, produces heat and melts the spermaceti, increasing its buoyancy and enabling easy surfacing.
 However, more recent work has found many problems with this theory including the lack of anatomical structures for the actual heat exchange.
 Another issue is that if the spermaceti does indeed cool and solidify, it would affect the whale's echolocation ability just when it needs it to hunt in the depths.

 Herman Melville's fictional story Moby-Dick suggests that the "case" containing the spermaceti serves as a battering ram for use in fights between males.
 A few famous instances include the well-documented sinking of the ships Essex and Ann Alexander by attackers estimated to weigh only one-fifth as much as the ships.
+However, the hypothesis that the enlarged head of male sperm whales primarily functions as a weapon in intra-sex competition has been subject to significant criticism, and the rarity of records of head-butting fights between males raises questions about whether such behavior is sufficiently typical to drive strong sexual selection.